 However, towards the end of WWII, precious metals were once again in high demand as people looked for ways to invest their money outside of war-torn Europe.
 Gold became popular again but there was still a preference for white metals like platinum.
 This began to change in the 1950s when new alloys were created that allowed for different colors of gold including green, pink, and red.
 These new colors helped breathed new life into old designs and gave rise to a whole new generation of jewelers who experiment with different colorways.
 Rose gold became especially popular in Japan during this time period and many Japanese designers continue to create stunning pieces featuring this lovely metal.

 Throughout the years, rose gold has continued to enjoy periods of popularity followed by lulls but it never disappears completely from the fashion world.
 Today, “millennial pink” is all the rage, and rose gold goes hand-in-hand with this trendy hue.
 Thanks to mass production techniques and affordability, rose gold jewelry is more accessible than ever before.

 Whether you’re looking for a simple piece or something more flashy, you’re sure to find what you’re looking for when shopping for rose gold jewelry.

-In conclusion, rose gold is a classic metal with a long and rich history.
+In conclusion, the origins and history of rose gold are very complex and unique.
 It has been used by some of the most famous civilizations of our time and continues to be worn by people all over the world today.
 If you’re thinking about investing in some rose gold jewelry for yourself or as a gift, now is a great time to do so!
 Thanks to recent advancements in mass production, it’s easier than ever to find beautiful pieces at an affordable price point.
 No matter your personal style, there’s definitely a rose gold piece of jewelry out there for you.